mlrun/mlrun/docs/install/kubernetes.md

 ```

 Where:
- - `<registry-url>` is the registry URL which can be authenticated by the `registry-credentials` secret (e.g., `index.docker.io/<your-username>` for Docker Hub).
+ - `<registry-url>` is the registry URL that can be authenticated by the `registry-credentials` secret (e.g., `index.docker.io/<your-username>` for Docker Hub).
  - `<host-machine-address>` is the IP address of the host machine (or `$(minikube ip)` if using minikube).

-Once the installation is complete, the helm command prints the URLs and Ports of all the MLRun CE services.
+When the installation is complete, the helm command prints the URLs and Ports of all the MLRun CE services.

 ## Installing the Full Version